Freshmen Dems stumble in quest to confront McConnell on shutdown

 After waiting at the back of the chamber, the lawmakers shortly departed to House side of the building.

-McConnell previously ruled out bringing any funding packages to a vote in the Senate unless it’s a deal agreed by Presidents Trump and congressional Democrats.
+McConnell previously ruled out bringing any funding packages to a vote in the Senate unless it’s a deal agreed to by President Trump and congressional Democrats.